-- Pruning to 2-3 stems: pruning to a select 2 to 3 stems has its advantages.
+- Pruning to a limited number of stems: Pruning to a select 2+ stems has its advantages.
 For one, if your main stem does happen to snap or get damaged, you have a second and third stem ready to continue to bare fruit (in the case that you only had one stem, you can wait for another sucker to grow up and be your main stem, but this can take some time and will likely delay your harvest).
-With 2-3 stems, the plant will have enough foliage to branch out in its cage, or whatever its growing in, and also enough energy to produce a large amount of fruit.
+With 2-3 stems, the plant will have enough foliage to branch out in its cage, or whatever it’s growing in, and also enough energy to produce a large amount of fruit.

 What to do with suckers